chance2021/devopsdaydayup/020-GithubActionJavaDockerfileCI/README.md

 4. **Scan the Docker image** for security vulnerability.
 5. **Push the Docker image** to **GitHub Container Registry (GHCR)**.

+## Quickstart (Lab 20)

+- Prerequisites: GitHub repo with this folder, PAT with `write:packages`/`read:packages`, Docker installed locally (optional).
+- Steps:
+  1. Copy `.github/workflows/docker-build-scan.yml` (from this folder) into your repo.
+  2. Add `YOUR_GITHUB_TOKEN` as a repository secret.
+  3. Push a change under `020-GithubActionJavaDockerfileCI/` to trigger the workflow.
+- Validation: Workflow succeeds; image is available at `ghcr.io/<OWNER>/<REPO>:<commit-hash>`; optional `docker pull`/`docker run` works.
+- Cleanup: Remove the workflow or delete the GHCR image if you no longer need it.

 ---

 **Table of Contents**